vieenrose/tonalizer/README.md

 **Reference**

-* (<a href="https://sourceforge.net/projects/tashkeela/" target="_blank">T. Zerrouki, A. Balla, Tashkeela: Novel corpus of Arabic vocalized texts, data for auto-diacritization systems, Data in Brief (2017)</a>)
+* T. Zerrouki, A. Balla, Tashkeela: Novel corpus of Arabic vocalized texts, data for auto-diacritization systems, Data in Brief (2017) <a href="https://sourceforge.net/projects/tashkeela/" target="_blank">link</a>